VarshaLala06/VarshaLala06/README.md

 > A deep learning-based project for predicting diseases from bio-signals using TensorFlow and Flask.
 **Tech Used:** Python, TensorFlow, Flask, NumPy, Matplotlib, MySQL

-### 📊 Expense Tracker App
-> A React Native + Flask app for managing expenses with category filters and monthly insights.
-**Tech Used:** React Native, Flask, MySQL, Recharts

-### 🚗 Vehicle & Inventory Management App
+### 🚗 GiriBazar – Grocery & Daily Essentials App
-> A multilingual mobile app with login, tab navigation, and analytics.
+> A multilingual mobile application for managing grocery products, orders, and user authentication.
-**Tech Used:** React Native, Flask, i18next, MySQL
+**Tech Used:** React Native, Flask, i18next, Expo, MySQL

 ---